 If a student account is referred to a third party collection agency or collection by suit, the student will be charged reasonable collection costs and / or court costs.
+In the event that this account becomes delinquent, I promise to pay to LMU any principal amount as well as collection costs in the amount of 33.3% of the principal balance, including court costs, attorney's fees, interest, and service charges."

 Interest charges will accrue at the end of each month on all outstanding balances.
 Graduating students must pay any outstanding account balance three weeks prior to graduation if paying by personal check.
-If paying by cashier's check, cash, money order or VISA/MASTERCARD/ DISCOVER/AMERICAN EXPRESS, payment can be made up to the date of graduation rehearsal.
+If paying by cashier's check, cash, money order or VISA/MASTERCARD/DISCOVER/AMERICAN EXPRESS, payment can be made up to the date of graduation rehearsal.
 Accounts must be paid in full before a student may participate in the graduation ceremony or receive a diploma.